 I was sure your lordship did not give it me.

 Bear with me, good boy, I am much forgetful.
-Canst thou hold up thy heavy eyes awhile, And touch thy instrument a strain or two?
+Canst thou hold up thy heavy eyes a while,(290) And touch thy instrument a strain or two?

 Ay, my lord, an't please you.